 (3) support sustainable development, through 'sustainable investments' in accordance with art.
 2(17) SFDR.
-Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals.
+Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals (plus instruments awarded the 'sustainable development' label by KBC Asset Management NV on the advice of the Responsible Investing Advisory Board).